-Each school will keep a Visitor's Log Book in which to record pertinent information regarding visitors.
-The Visitor's Log Book will be maintained as per the following guidelines:
+Each school will keep a Visitor's Book to record pertinent information regarding all visitors.
+The Visitor's Book will be maintained as per the following guidelines:

-- a) As outlined in Section 265(n) of the Education Act, the maintenance of the Visitor's Log Book shall be the responsibility of the school principal. - b) The Visitor's Log Book shall be kept in a location determined by the Principal and shall be administered by such personnel as directed by the school Principal. - c) All visitors in possession of a Photo I.D.
-Badge or who are issued a School-Specific I.D.
-Badge must complete the information required in the Visitor's Log Book. - d) Each school shall determine the practice it wishes to follow regarding any obligation to sign the Visitor's Log Book for other categories of personnel who visit the building (e.g. School volunteers).
+- As outlined in Section 265(n) of the Education Act, the maintenance of the Visitor's Book shall be the responsibility of the school Principal. - The Visitor's Book shall be kept in a location determined by the Principal and shall be administered by such personnel as directed by the school Principal. - All visitors entering the school beyond the office must complete the information required in the Visitor's Book and wear a Visitor's Identification Card.